canonical/netplan.io/examples.md

 ## Wireless interfaces

-Wireless devices use the 'wifis' key and are then configured similarly to other ethernet devices.
+Wireless devices use the 'wifis' key and share the same configuration options with wired ethernet devices.
 The wireless access-point name and password should also be specified:

 ```yaml
 network: